 - This extends to the second man in two-seater aircraft as well - the Su-34 and A-6 in particular, which have seats aligned more like a car than a plane, doesn't allow you to look very far to the sides in cockpit view, just to prevent you from getting a close look at your co-pilot.

 - Good Is Not Soft: Kei Nagase is a Technical Pacifist to the point many fans questioned her being a fighter pilot.
-When she's shot down though she ends up holding the enemy soldiers sent after her at gunpoint, quite likely literally possessed by a demon and kills squadrons of Elite Mooks, beats the hell out of The Mole and can even shoot him down in the second to last mission, before giving Blaze the credit.
+Despite this, she shows a very fierce side when fighting, and isn't afraid to get violent when a situation calls for it.
+When she is shot down looking for Bartlett, she ends up capturing the enemy soldiers that were sent after her, was quite likely literally possessed by a demon with the rest of the squadron when Chopper is killed, has a kill count of mooks and Elite Mooks that very likely reaches into the hundreds if not thousands, and beat the hell out of The Mole offscreen.

-- Implied Love Interest: With Blaze, even the Razgriz myth and whether the pilots are actually demons is less ambiguous than Nagase's feelings towards you.
+- Implied Love Interest: Develops this with Blaze through the game.
+Even the Razgriz myth and whether the pilots are actually demons is more ambiguous than Nagase's feelings towards you.

 - In-Universe Catharsis: Finally being shot down for real in "Ice Cage" (after Bartlett narrowly saved her from that fate in "Open War" almost two months earlier) really helps Nagase get over the guilt she feels for her CO Taking the Bullet for her.

 - I Owe You My Life: Towards the missing Bartlett.
 Later is the same towards Blaze.